verita-fw/core/README.md

-Muro GUI and system management
+OPNsense GUI and system management
 ==================================

-The Muro project invites developers to start contributing to the code base.
+The OPNsense project invites developers to start contributing to the code base.
 For your own purposes or – even better – to join us in creating the best open source firewall available.